John C. Weicher

 At A Glance:

-John C. Weicher is a senior fellow and director of Hudson Institute's Center for Housing and Financial Markets.
+John C. Weicher was senior fellow and director of the Center for Housing and Financial Markets at Hudson Institute.

 Biography

-John C. Weicher is a senior fellow and director of Hudson Institute's Center for Housing and Financial Markets.
+John C. Weicher was senior fellow and director of the Center for Housing and Financial Markets at Hudson Institute.

 Dr. Weicher has managed research staff and projects in both government agencies and policy research institutes, including the Urban Institute, the American Enterprise Institute, and previously at the Hudson Institute (1993-2001).
 From 2007 to 2008 he chaired the Committee to Evaluate the Research Plan of the Department of Housing and Urban Development of the National Research Council; he has also been a member of the Millennium Housing Commission, the Census Advisory Committee on Population Statistics, and the Committee on Urban Policy of the National Research Council.
 He was president of the American Real Estate and Urban Economics Association in 1982, and received the Association's George Bloom Award for Career Achievement in 1993.